ryancastro/ai-maintainable-code/README.md

 ---
 **💬 @aif: File header comments**

-A single-line file header comment (similar to `#!/bin/bash`) describes the files purpose and function to AI
+One or more file header comments (similar to `#!/bin/bash`) describe the files purpose and function to AI.
+The purpose is for automated tools to scan one or more files, folders, or the entire project to gain system-wide context, without consuming every available token.

 ```
-# @ai: Fetches core article data.
+# @aif: Fetches core article data.
 Provides all relevant methods to wiki article access and parsing.
 ```

 ---